aaronbloomfield/ics/hws/hw-buffer.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Mon, 11/13: updated the code to read in address.txt at the end of the 'buffer address' section

 ### Platform